What is Atrial Myxoma?

-Women are affected by atrial myxoma three times more often than men and they are commonly diagnosed at a fairly young age.
+Atrial Myxoma affects women three times more often than men, and they are commonly diagnosed at a fairly young age.
 Most women are glad to find out that a minimally invasive atrial myxoma surgery option exists and can be performed.
 Additionally, the operation uses minimally invasive techniques to hide the surgical scar out of sight, in the skin fold underneath the right breast.

 Minimally Invasive Atrial Myxoma Surgery

 There are no medications or drugs that can treat cardiac myxomas.
 Above all, surgical removal is the recommended treatment to prevent any complications.

 I still have yet to meet a patient who is sincerely thrilled with the prospect of an open-heart operation, but I do have great news on this subject.
 I can use minimally invasive techniques to safely and accurately remove all atrial myxomas, regardless of size or shape.

 The surgery does not leave any visible scar.
 Additionally, the operation also allows a quick and uneventful recovery.
-It has the great advantage of much less bleeding, pain, or chance of infection than the traditional breastbone splitting operation.
+The minimally invasive procedure produces less bleeding, pain, or chance of infection than the traditional breastbone splitting operation.
 Most patients can be discharged home two days after surgery.

 What are the Early Symptoms of Atrial Myxoma?

-The symptoms caused by atrial myxoma can cause a variety of symptoms that can be vague, and early diagnosis may be missed.
+An atrial myxoma can cause a variety of symptoms that can be vague, and early diagnosis may be missed.
 Complaints typically include: